 During Covid this was held on Wednesday mornings from 9.30 - 11.00

 ..... as part of our Black History Month 2022 activities

-You are invited to join members of the North Wales Jamaica Society and authors to get up to date about the range of books that tell the stories of Black History in Wales - hopefully this will inspire you to read some of them and perhaps share a review with the group.
+Members of the North Wales Jamaica Society and authors discussed a range of books that tell the stories of Black History in Wales - hopefully this will inspire you to read some of them and perhaps share a review with the group.

 We are linking with the National Library of Wales, as they have created an interesting list, which we can add to.
 Check out this link:

 The sessions will include book reviews and background to books, with opportunities to meet some of the authors (who are still with us) and perhaps also gain some tips and hints if you are thinking of doing your own research and writing.

 Here are some of the books we will be reviewing: NB - you don't have to have read the books!